thoth-tech/handbook/docs/processes/documentation/writing-style-guide.md

 Thoth Tech is an open-source company with a potentially global reach.
 We value education and creating learning opportunities.

 We have a responsibility to write and communicate in a way that is accessible via a translator, this is a part of our global citizenship.
-As such we enforce the following guidelines for gloabl communication.
+As such we enforce the following guidelines for global communication.

 Keep your writing short and simple, break a complex sentence into multiple simple sentences.
 Avoid linking more than three phrases.